Screen#

 draw line [0] [0] [240] [240] on screen

-The robot’s screen shows a thin diagonal line across the center, from the upper left corner to the lower right corner.
+A screenshot of the robot’s screen with a thin white diagonal line drawn from the upper left corner to the lower right corner.

 draw rectangle#